geomagpy/magpy/magpy/gui/README_gui.md

 **Combine** will join two time series and fill non-existing columns.
 If data is already existing, they remain untouched.

+You can reset the current memory, keeping only the currently active data set by going to main menu item **Memory** and selecting **Clear memory**.

 ### 3.6 Specials